istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 know which IP ranges are external to the cluster.
 Another advantage is that you can easily switch to the first approach for a specific port: simply create a service entry for that port.
-You can use this approach to start using Istio allowing access to any external service and then decide to start controlling access to external services for specific ports. monitoring and traffic control features later, once they are needed.
-A caveat is that some ports, for example port 80, already have HTTP services inside Istio by default, so for them only the first and the second approaches can be used.
+You can use this approach to start using Istio allowing access to any external service and then decide to start controlling access to external services for specific ports.
+Then, you can enable traffic monitoring and control features once they are needed.
+Some ports, for example port 80, already have HTTP services inside Istio by default, so for them only the first and the second approaches can be used.

 ## Security note